Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/README_5.md

 ```
 set $::env(FP_IO_MODE) 2
 ```
-we see that the pins are no more equidistant but are stacked one on top of the other.
+We see that the pins are no more equidistant but are stacked one on top of the other.

 ![d3_3](https://github.com/Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/blob/main/DAY-3/d3_3.png)